 Zinio Digital Newstand Platform offers you access to full digital copies of some of your favorite magazines.
 You can download and view these titles on your computer or mobile device.
 Learn more about using Zinio

 Hoopla is a free audio and video streaming service available to all Upper Arlington Public Library cardholders.
-Through Hoopla, patrons now have access to thousands of titles in video, music, and audiobook formats for streaming or temporary download.
+Through Hoopla patrons now have access to thousands of titles in e-book, video, music, audiobook and comic book formats for streaming or temporary download.
 Content can be enjoyed on smartphones, tablets or computers.
-Learn more about Hoopla, check our support page, or download a copy of our Hoopla Instructions sheet.
+Check our support page, or download a copy of our Hoopla Instructions sheet.

 Our Librarians Just Posted

 - Picture Book Selection: Awake Beautiful Child Created by Stephanie in Youth Services

 Focused on a specific topic, our subject guides can help you discover the resources you need.